• Skip to primary navigation

 A race that is named after probably the greatest jumps racehorse of all time, the Arkle Chase provides another Grade 1 race at the festival.
 The race is famously named after Arkle who won it in 1963 when known as the Milltown Novice Chase, with legendary jockey Pat Taaffe on board.

-The race now is run over a distance of 2 miles and 1½ furlongs and is open to horses aged 5 and up.
-It has got 11 fences and is targeted towards Novices.
+The race now is run over a distance of 2 miles and 1 furlong and is open to horses aged five and older.
+It involves eleven fences and is for novices.
 The race has been running since 1956 and is now linked to the Arkle Challenge Trophy that is run at Cheltenham.
-The most recent winner of both races is Footpad in 2018.
-Other notable winners include Douvan, Un de Sceaux, Kicking King and of course, Arkle himself.
+The most recent winner of both races is El Fabiolo in 2023.
+Other notable winners include Douvan, Un De Sceaux, Kicking King and of course, Arkle himself.

 Irish Gold Cup

 The Irish Gold Cup is undoubtedly the highlight of the Festival.
-It’s got heavy links with that of the Cheltenham Gold Cup and three horses have won both in the same year; Jodami in 1993, Imperial Call in 1996 and Sizing John in 2017.
+It’s got heavy links with the Cheltenham Gold Cup and four horses have won both in the same year; Jodami in 1993, Imperial Call in 1996, Sizing John in 2017 and Galopin Des Champs in both 2023 and 2024.

-In terms of success, there will be little surprise to hear that legendary horse racing trainer Willie Mullins hast the most wins with eleven in total.
-The most successful jockey is that of Mark Dwyer with four and the most successful horse is that of Florida Pearl, also with four wins.
+In terms of success, there will be little surprise to hear that legendary horse racing trainer Willie Mullins hast the most wins with thirteen in total.
+The most successful jockey is Mark Dwyer with four and the most successful horse is Florida Pearl, also with four wins.

 Time Race Grade / Length

-12:45 Paddy Mullins Mares Handicap Hurdle Grade B / 2m 2f
+12:40 Paddy And Maureen Mullins Mares Handicap Hurdle Listed / 2m 2f

 Ladbrokes Novice Chase

 The race was upgraded from a Grade 2 to a Grade 1 in 2002.
-Even though the rating only increased then, it’s long been regarded as one of the best Novice Chases in Ireland and many quality horses have won previously, including Boston Bob, Florida Pearl and Dorans Pride.
+Even though the rating only increased then, it’s long been regarded as one of the best Novice Chases in Ireland and many quality horses have won previously, including Boston Bob, Florida Pearl, Dorans Pride, Faugheen and Galopin Des Champs.

 Irish Champion Hurdle